ddubny/ddubny.github.io/_pages/about.md

 ***

 # < Story about my triple majors ! >
+&nbsp;
 ## Q : What is the feature of each major ?
+&nbsp;

-<span style="background-color:#fff5b1"> **library and Information science** </span> is my first major at university.
+👉 <span style="background-color:#fff5b1"> **library and Information science** </span> is my first major at university.
-Even though it is not an engineering school, I attracted to thing thtat i can learn information technology such as programming.
+Even though it is not an engineering program, I can learn information technologies.
+And It fascinated me !